New Orleans Bucket List for Foodies

 Fried Oyster Salad

-First, I need to tell you, I am still thinking about this salad 6 months later!
+First, I need to tell you, I am still thinking about this salad 6 months after I had it!
 From my first bite, I knew I had to include it on my foodie New Orleans bucket list.
-Hands down one of the best things I ate in NOLA was the Fried Oyster salad at Gris Gris in the Garden District.
+Hands down, one of the best things I ate in NOLA was the Fried Oyster Salad at Gris Gris in the Garden District.

-When we ordered it, I didn’t even think it sounded good (my husband picked it).
-It was incredible: Boston lettuce, blue cheese, radishes, with a sugarcane vinaigrette dressing.
+When we ordered it, I didn’t even think it sounded good (my husband had picked it).
+It turned out to be incredible: Boston lettuce, blue cheese, and radishes, with a sugarcane vinaigrette dressing.
 I would go back to the Cresent City just for this dish!

 Enjoy the best Fried Oyster Salad at: Gris Gris, 1800 Magazine Street